populationgenomics/talos/README.md

 - Identifying **novel candidate disease genes** or gene discovery

-- Analysing **mitochondrial variants, short tandem repeats (STRs), mosaic variants**, or variants outside standard clinical reporting regions
+- Analysing **short tandem repeats (STRs), mosaic variants**, or variants outside standard clinical reporting regions

+    - Mitochondrial analysis has now been added to Talos, but is limited to ClinVar pathogenic variants only.

 > Support for some of these variant types may be added in future releases.